 (1) A reference in this section to the clearing of land includes a reference to the destruction, cutting down or injuring of any tree, shrub, grass or other plant on the land.

-(2) If a person bound by a soil conservation notice contravenes or fails to comply with the notice he commits an offence.
+(2) If a person bound by a soil conservation notice contravenes or fails to comply with the notice the person commits an offence.

-(2a) A person who commits an offence against subsection (2) is liable to a penalty not exceeding $3 000; and if the offence of which he is convicted is continued after the conviction he commits a further offence against that subsection.
+(2a) A person who commits an offence against subsection (2) is liable to a penalty not exceeding $3 000; and if the offence of which the person is convicted is continued after the conviction the person commits a further offence against that subsection.

 (2b) Where, in proceedings for an offence against subsection (2), it is proved that land has been cleared, the person who was, at the time the land was cleared —